veprbl/mysqlpp/doc/userman/README.txt

     Project (http://xml.apache.org/fop/), because it's the best of the free-as-in-freedom XSL-FO processors.

     FOP isn't without its faults.
-If you'd like to try some of the commercial XSL-FO processors, RenderX's XEP (renderx.com) is available in a free-as-in-beer demo version that adds watermarks to your pages.
-Another popular option is Antenna House's XSL Formatter (antennahouse.com), which comes in a 90-day demo version that adds watermarks.
-The low-end commercial version of each of these is around $300.
-Another relatively inexpensive option is Lunasil's Xinc (lunasil.com), which is available in a personal-use edition for under $100.
+If you'd like to try a commercial XSL-FO processor, the userman Makefile has support for RenderX's XEP (http://renderx.com/) and Antenna House's XSL Formatter (http://antennahouse.com/).
+See the top of the Makefile for details on choosing one of these alternatives.
+Both of them are available in crippled demo versions that you can try, and both have low-end versions for about US$300 that are suitable for formatting this manual.
+A cheaper alternative that I haven't tried (owing to the fact that it hasn't been updated in a few years) is Lunasil's Xinc (lunasil.com), which is available in a personal-use edition for under $100.

 The third replaceable piece above is the DocBook XSL stylesheet set.
 The stylesheets are the XSLT processor's rules, controlling how